kylevedder/kylevedder.github.io/misc/state_of_robot_learning_dec_2025.md

 ### Tackling out-of-distribution state performance (by bringing them in distribution)

 This is why it's important to not just naively train on expert human data!
-In addition to these straightforward task demonstrations, it's critical to train the model how to get out of these failure states — a “DAgger” style approach.
+In addition to these straightforward task demonstrations, it's critical to train the model how to get out of these failure states — a "DAgger" style approach.
 There's a bit of nuance to constructing this data — you want to train your model to _leave_ these bad states, but you do not want to accidentally train to _enter_ these bad states, lest it imitate this data and intentionally visit these bad states.
 Doing this right means carefully curating your recovery data.

 Building out this DAgger data is an iterative process, and an art at that.
 You train the model for the given task, observe its failure modes, concoct a new dataset to try to address those failure modes, retrain, and retry.
 This is a tedious process, requiring many hours of very smart and discerning human time to essentially play whack-a-mole with various issues.
 Along the way, you start to develop a touch and feel for the policy and its issues.
 Due to the need for rapid iteration, this is typically done as a post-training step atop a base pretrained policy, and hopefully that base policy has already seen quite a bit of task data such that it already mostly knows what its doing.